RobertBouillon/cscodingguidelines/goldenrules.md

   Every line of code has the potential to be a bug.
 Every line of code needs to be visually processed by a developer, maintained and debugged, and worked by a compiler.
 This is why product managers can often shoot-down ideas for new features.
 Consider the entire cost of the feature, including testing & maintenance, before deciding to put it in.

   This **does not** mean that fewer lines of code is better, only that superfluous features should be ommitted from functionality.
+If you can do the exact same thing with less code, always prefer the simpler solution.

 - **If it doesn't add value, remove it**